iwonderanddev/tech-challenges/fullstack/senior/frontend/README.md

 **maintainable** code over time.

 DO

-* Do use good design
+- Do use good design
-* Follow reactjs best pratices
+- Follow reactjs best pratices: use hooks, functionnal components...
-* Do maintainable design
+- Do maintainable design
-* Do use unit tests
+- Do use unit tests
-* Do use dependency management
+- Do use dependency management
-* Do use consistent code styles
+- Do use consistent code styles
-* Do use others dependencies if you want/need
+- Do use others dependencies if you want/need

 > Some candidates had some issues with momentjs and create-react-app, avoid it

 DON'T DO

-* Do not loose time with build process, just use create-react-app `yarn start`
+- Do not loose time with build process, just use create-react-app `yarn start`
-* Do not use Docker, Vagrant... we must be able to run the api only with `yarn start`
+- Do not use Docker, Vagrant... we must be able to run this app only with `yarn start`
-* Do not loose time with amazing CSS, be basic
+- Do not loose time with amazing CSS, be basic

 ## The Test